socaltiger/BatchSubmit.com/README.md

 BatchSubmit is a lightweight open source Distributed Asynchronous Job Submitting/Scheduling Platform, a true Task as Service solution.<p>

-It rethinks software not as applications, but as executable tasks — invoked directly, parameterized, and render its own UI on the fly.<p>

-The application is divided into numerous separate tasks, each carry it's own parameters, ready for execution.<p>

 The fundamental flaw of traditional software is not complexity, but amnesia.
 Every launch begins with a blank parameter screen, forgetting the user’s last intent.
 BatchSubmit starts where work actually begins: a task that already knows how to run.<p>

+BatchSubmit rethinks software not as applications, but as executable tasks — invoked directly, parameterized, and render its own UI on the fly.<p>

+The application is divided into numerous separate tasks, each carry it's own parameters, ready for execution.<p>

 Seeking strategic partners for scaling (VC inquiries welcome).<p>